miguelvalente/miguelvalentexyz/content/posts/polute_pypi/polutepypi.md

 poetry build
 ```

 And there you have it – a complete guide on how to publish a Python package that adds absolutely no value to the world.
 Perhaps you picked up a thing or two along the way, but let's be real, this was pretty useless.
-Congratulations, you've achieved peak annoyance, you're a python speedrunner,
+Congratulations, you've achieved peak annoyance, you're a python speedrunner.